-The Iberian margin is a coastal upwelling region where primary production increases in response to seasonal (May-September) wind intensity and direction coastal upwelling of nutrient-rich ENACW.
+The Iberian margin is a coastal upwelling region where primary production increases in response to seasonal (May-September) wind intensity and direction, which in turn results in the upward flow of nutrient-rich subsurface waters, such as ENACW.
 Although upwelling centers are mainly coastal, upwelled water spreads seaward through filaments extending up to 200 km offshore depending on northerly wind intensity (Fiúza, 1984; Relvas et al., 2009).
 These nutrient-rich waters generate a transition zone between the oligotrophic water offshore and the highly productive area near the coast.

-This upwelling process leaves a clear imprint in the sediments covering the ocean bottom in the area, including physical properties, geochemistry, diatom and planktonic foraminiferal assemblages, and their geographic distribution (Abrantes, 1988; Abrantes and Moita, 1999; Salgueiro et al., 2008).
+The upwelling process leaves a clear imprint in the sediments deposited on the seafloor in the area, including physical properties, geochemistry, diatom and planktonic foraminifer assemblages, and their geographic distribution (Abrantes, 1988; Abrantes and Moita, 1999; Salgueiro et al., 2008).
 The past geological variability of the upwelling has been studied both at orbital and millennial timescales.
-At the glacial-interglacial scale, an increase in diatom accumulation rates, which is in good agreement with other independent productivity proxies, has been interpreted to represent an order of magnitude increase in productivity during the previous glacial periods, not only on the Portuguese margin but in both hemispheres of the eastern Atlantic (Abrantes, 1991, 2000).
-Abrantes et al. (1998) suggested increased primary production associated with Heinrich events off the Portuguese coast, whereas the high-resolution planktonic foraminiferal study of three sites along the Iberian margin indicates a more complex north-south pattern (Salgueiro et al., 2010).
-Primary productivity decreased markedly during stadials and Heinrich events on the northern margin but increased off Sines in the region of influence of the Cape da Roca filament and near the Expedition 397 sites.
+At the glacial-interglacial scale, an increase in diatom accumulation rates, which is in good agreement with other independent productivity proxies, has been interpreted to represent an order of magnitude increase in productivity during the previous glacial and deglaciation periods, not only on the Portuguese margin but in both hemispheres of the eastern Atlantic (Abrantes, 1991, 2000).
+For millennial timescales, Abrantes et al. (1998) suggested increased primary production associated with Heinrich events off the Portuguese coast, whereas the high-resolution planktonic foraminifer study of three sites along the Iberian margin indicates a more complex north-south pattern (Salgueiro et al., 2010).
+Primary production decreased markedly during stadials and Heinrich events on the northern margin but increased off Sines in the region of influence of the Cabo da Roca filament and near the Expedition 397 sites.

-Sites U1391 and U1385 are located in the area influenced by the Cape Sines and Cape St. Vicente filaments (Sousa and Bricaud, 1992) and constitute a transect across a productivity gradient, allowing for the investigation of the impact of climate variations on marine production and preservation.
-The investigation of the totality of those two cores revealed a mostly barren Site U1385, whereas Site U1391 has diatom abundance peaks during some deglaciation-early interglacial periods, such as MIS 2/MIS 1, MIS 10/MIS 9, and the mid-Pleistocene transition (MIS 22/MIS 21 to MIS 32/MIS 31) (Abrantes et al., 2017).
-In addition, increased values of upwelling-related species at the shallower and coastal location of Site U1391 support a coastal upwelling-related increase in primary production in accordance with the Northwest African ODP Site 658 Si/Al record (Meckler et al., 2013).
-Furthermore, large oligotrophic warm water species at the base of MIS 25 at Sites U1391 and U1387 points to significantly different surface ocean circulation dynamics at the southern Portuguese coast during early MIS 25.
+Expedition 339 Sites U1391 and U1385 are located in the area influenced by the Cape Sines and Cape St. Vicente filaments (Sousa and Bricaud, 1992) and constitute a transect across a productivity gradient, allowing for the investigation of the impact of climate variations on marine production.
+Site 339-U1385 is mostly barren of biogenic silica, whereas Site U1391 has diatom abundance peaks during some deglaciation-early interglacial periods, such as MIS 2/MIS 1, MIS 10/MIS 9, and the mid-Pleistocene transition (MIS 22/MIS 21 to MIS 32/MIS 31) (Abrantes et al., 2017).

+Increased values of upwelling-related diatom species at the shallower and coastal location of Site U1391 support a coastal upwelling-related increase in primary production in accordance with the Si/Al record of Ocean Drilling Program (ODP) Site 658 off Northwest Africa (Meckler et al., 2013).
+Its co-occurrence with deep waters of southern origin at Site U1385 may suggest that intermediate and upwelled source waters were also of southern origin (Thomas et al., 2022).
+Furthermore, equally high diatom abundances found at the North Atlantic Site U1334 point to a widespread pattern rather than a regional one (Hernández-Almeida et al., 2013).
+Large oligotrophic warmwater species at the base of MIS 25 at Site U1391 (Abrantes et al., 2017) and the nearby Site U1387 (Ventura et al., 2017) point to significantly different surface ocean circulation dynamics at the southern Portuguese coast during early MIS 25.

-Expedition 397 sites will provide information about the regional coastal upwelling system and the biotic response to global climate change from the Miocene to the present.
-Additionally, it will elucidate how the upwelling system evolved with changing glacial boundary conditions during the late Pliocene and Quaternary.
+Expedition 397 sites will provide information about the regional coastal upwelling system and the biotic response to global climate change from the Miocene to the Quaternary.
+The new core material will also elucidate how the upwelling system evolved through changing boundary conditions such as warmer temperatures and equal or higher atmospheric CO_2 concentrations at present.